yiyuan-he/ai-agents-sample-apps/langchain-poc/openlit/README.md

 The server will start on `http://localhost:8000`

-### Running with AWS X-Ray

-To send traces directly to AWS X-Ray:
+To send telemetry to CloudWatch:
 ```bash
 env OTEL_PYTHON_DISTRO=aws_distro \
     OTEL_PYTHON_CONFIGURATOR=aws_configurator \